swcarpentry/git-novice/episodes/03-create.md

 Along with tracking information about cases (the project we have already created), Dracula would also like to track information about **interventions**.
 Despite Wolfman's concerns, Dracula creates a `interventions` project inside his `cases` project and initialize Git.
-Dracula uses a sequence of commands __in the Rstudio Console__:
+Dracula uses a sequence of commands __in the RStudio Console__:

 ```r
 usethis::create_project(path = "interventions")